Murder of Nicole Brown Simpson and Ron Goldman: Whereabouts on June 12

 Around the time Park saw the "shadowy figure" arrive at Simpson's home, Kaelin was having a telephone conversation with a friend.
 At approximately 10:40, something crashed into the wall of the guest house Kaelin was staying in, which he described as three "thumps" and which he feared was an earthquake.
 Kaelin hung up the phone and ventured outside to investigate the noises, but did not go directly down the dark south pathway from which the thumps had originated.
 Instead, he walked to the front of the property, where he saw the limousine parked outside.
 Kaelin let the limousine in, and Simpson finally came out through the front door a few minutes later, claiming he had overslept.
 Both Park and Kaelin would later testify that Simpson seemed agitated that night.

 Park noted that on the way to the airport, Simpson complained about how hot it was, and was sweating and rolled down the window, despite it not being a warm night.
-Park also testified that he loaded four luggage bags into the car that night, one of them being a knapsack that Simpson would not let him touch, insisting he load it himself.
+Park also testified that he loaded four luggage bags into the car that night, one of them being a knapsack that Simpson would not let him touch, insisting he would load it himself.
 A porter at the airport testified that Simpson checked only three bags that night, and the police determined that the missing luggage was the same knapsack the limousine driver had mentioned earlier.
 Another witness not heard at the trial claimed he saw Simpson at the airport discarding items from a bag into a trash can.
 Detectives Tom Lange and Philip Vannatter believe this is how the murder weapon, shoes and clothes that Simpson wore during the murder were disposed of.